Maintenance works on two Kerry bypasses this week | RadioKerry.ie

 These works involve routine maintenance grass cutting.

-Works on the Tralee bypass began this morning and there is traffic management in place until 8pm.
+Works on the Tralee bypass began this morning and there is traffic management in place.

-On the Tralee bypass, the Westbound-lane is closed until 8pm and from then the Eastbound-lane will be closed.
+The westbound-lane of the Tralee bypass is closed until 8pm and from then the Eastbound-lane will be closed.

-Meanwhile, works on the Castleisland bypass will begin on Thursday (July 14th) and the Southbound-lane will be closed from 8am to 6pm.
+Meanwhile, works on the Castleisland bypass will begin on Thursday and the southbound-lane will be closed from 8am to 6pm.